spellhouse/clairvoyant/README.md

 More information about trace data can be found in the [Trace Data](#trace-data) section.

-To picture of how this looks consider this simplified example of the tracing life cycle for the `defn` form.
+To picture how this looks consider this simplified example of the tracing life cycle for the `defn` form.